Artumax9/test_app_6_2022/README.md

 # README
-Complete Ruby on rails Developer
+First Test Repo on Complete Ruby on rails Developer By Arturo Paredes.

 This README would normally document whatever steps are necessary to get the application up and running.